Aravind-11/Leetcode-Problems-/README.md

 # Leetcode-Problems
-Collection of LeetCode questions to help the student community at NIT Trichy in data strucutres and algorithms.
+Collection of LeetCode questions for DataByte, NIT Trichy.
+Submit your solutions by sending a PR.
 Feel from to email me regarding doubts in my solutions provided.